partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: All right, everyone!
 Let's go find Grandpa!
 On Momo Unit 01!

-Momo: Oh, what should we do about Barley?
+Momo: Oh, what should we do about Barkley?

-Barley: *wan wan!*
+Barkley: *wan wan!*

-Momo: Is there any way... in this world, could Barley fly, I wonder?
+Momo: Is there any way... in this world, could Barkley fly, I wonder?

 Unit 01: It's okay-wak, Momo-chan.
 As long as he's by me, with those big ears, he can surely fly!

 *UNIT 01 TRANSFORM!*

 Momo: Whaaa!
 This is incredible!
-Barley, you really can fly!
+Barkley, you really can fly!

-Barley: *wan wan!*
+Barkley: *wan wan!*

-Momo: Barley, I wonder why you can't talk like everyone else?
+Momo: Barkley, I wonder why you can't talk like everyone else?

-Judy: It's gotta be because Barley isn't your REAL friend yet.
+Judy: It's gotta be because Barkley isn't your REAL friend yet.
 You've been talking to ME for 10 years already!

 Momo: Ugh, enough, Judy!
 Change up your attitude or you're gonna get a tickling!

 Judy: Poop.

-Momo: But, it would sure be nice if you could talk like everyone else, Barley.
+Momo: But, it would sure be nice if you could talk like everyone else, Barkley.

-Barley: *whimper*
+Barkley: *whimper*

 Judy: Hey, how'd you like to get a better look at the scenery?

-Earb: Stooop.
+Muku: Stooop.
 It's scary-mon...

 Judy: Lookie, lookie!

-Earb: Stopitstopitstopit-mon!
+Muku: Stopitstopitstopit-mon!
 Quit it, Judyyyy, quit itttt!

 Momo: HEY!
 JUDY!
 It's tickle time!